 JR has a lot of knowledge of our garment design and construction.
-He helped us make a great deal of progress when we first went into production, and we have worked with him steadily in 2014 through 2017.
+He helped us make a great deal of progress when we first went into production, and we have worked with him steadily since in 2014.
 And he is the one who first called me "The Other Ralph".
 We are working with JR now on the creation of the North Maine Double Jacket.

 We worked with several tailors before we found JR. Working with him made a huge difference for us.
 JR's company, The Factory8, has a great website.
 JR has some major corporate clients ... household names.
 He enjoyed working with us because we were such a change of pace, and because helping new companies get rolling is one of his specialties.

 The picture with JR laughing was taken in JR's studio, where he frequently served as an ad hoc fit model for us.
 Debby (in mirror) and JR are laughing because THIS TIME we knew the Mouton Jacket was RIGHT.
 JR has since decided he's not satisfied with the shoulders, and we're working on them now!

 The photo of JR in front of the water tank was taken on the roof of the building that houses his studio.
 Many of the old buildings in NYC have this type of wooden water tank on the roof.